 Annual cash performance bonus opportunities serve as the second component of our executive compensation program.
 The Bonus Plan is the mechanism by which the Compensation Committee provides such opportunities.
 We intend our Bonus Plan to provide a strong incentive for our officers to achieve primarily short-term, annual financial objectives that support our strategic objectives.
-Although certain details of the annual bonus incentive may change from year to vear based upon the Compensation Committee's focus, a few key components comprise its general structure, including specific financial goals based on our annual operating plan.
+Although certain details of the annual bonus incentive may change from year to year based upon the Compensation Committee's focus, a few key components comprise its general structure, including specific financial goals based on our Annual Operating Plan.
 The metrics typically include such financial measures as consolidated revenue and consolidated Adjusted EBITDA.
 The Compensation Committee sets threshold, "target" (i.e., 100%), and maximum amounts for bonuses and a weight for each metric that corresponds to the level of achievement we require to trigger a threshold, target or maximum bonus for the named executive officer under such metric.
-Each named executive officer's target bonus level is a percentage of his or her annual base salary as set by the Compensation Committee.
-The threshold level (a threshold that must be reached for any bonus payout) typically starts at a minimum performance level of meeting the prior year's actual reported results for each metric and a maximum bonus typically requires a performance level of 110%-130% of the target amount for each metric.
-Thus, executives can earn less than their target bonus if they achieve at least the threshold level of performance but less than the target level of performance, and can earn more than their target bonus if they achieve performance levels higher than the target amounts.
+The threshold level (a threshold that must be reached for any bonus payout) for each metric typically starts at a minimum performance level, e.g., 90% of the targeted consolidated Adjusted EBITDA, provided that the minimum level exceeds the prior year's actual reported results.
+The maximum bonus typically requires a performance level of 110%-130% of the target amount for each metric.
 A portion of the bonuses has been based on non-financial factors, such as performance relative to direct competition, leadership and strategic metrics, and, for our CEO, total shareholder return.